Buildings insurance – how much cover do you need?

 - Index-linked cover.
 Will the amount of cover increase to meet the increasing cost of building materials?

 - Unlimited sum insured.
-With a lot of insurers nowadays, and especially when buying online, the sum insured is set very high and your premiums will be fixed so you won’t be able to reduce the sum insured to get a cheaper premium.
+The sum insured may be set very high and your premiums will be fixed so you won’t be able to reduce the sum insured to get a cheaper premium.

 - Alternative accommodation.
 Will the insurance pay for you to live somewhere else if you can’t live in your house after it’s damaged – for example by a fire or a flood?

 - Excess.
 How much will you need to pay yourself if you make a claim?